-You’ve probably heard of a popular trend in the sauna world, called infrared saunas.
-If you’re someone who likes to take advantage of the health and relaxation benefits that time in the sauna has to offer, then infrared saunas are definitely something you want to learn more about.
+You’ve probably heard of a popular trend called infrared saunas if you’re interested in the health and relaxation benefits saunas offer.
+Furthermore, infrared saunas are something you want to learn more about.

 What is an Infrared Sauna?

 An infrared sauna is a sauna that creates heat by using light.
-The light used by infrared saunas produces heat by warming your body directly, rather than the air surrounding you.
-Like all saunas, infrared saunas provide you with similar effects to having exercised, such as sweating and increased heart rate.
+The light used by infrared saunas directly produces heat and warms your body up rather than the air surrounding you.
+Like all other types of saunas, infrared saunas provide you with similar effects to having exercised, such as making you sweat and increasing your heart rate.

 Infrared Saunas vs. Traditional Saunas

-The main difference between the traditional saunas that you may be used to using and infrared saunas, is the way that they produce heat.
+The main difference between the traditional saunas (which you might be more familiar with) and infrared saunas is the way that they produce heat.
 As previously mentioned, infrared saunas create heating by directly warming your body.
 Traditional saunas, on the other hand, heats the air around you, which eventually causes your body to warm up.

 Traditional saunas and infrared saunas differ in other ways, as well, including: